jmhee28/SKKU_Andriod/README.md

 3. Else if it is contained in AWS RDS, convert the Activity as below image.

 ### Click "회원가입" button
-Type user's imformations then, the informations will be added into AWS RDS.
+Type user's imformations, then the informations will be added into AWS RDS.

 <img src= "https://user-images.githubusercontent.com/92200502/173092669-9f7e601d-ec27-4009-8836-574db8e52f66.jpg" width="200" height="400"/>